-BioCryst Pharmaceuticals, Inc. is a biotechnology company focused on the development of pharmaceuticals for the treatment of infectious, cardiovascular and other diseases and disorders.
-We designed our most advanced drug candidate, BCX-1812, to treat and prevent influenza.
+BioCryst Pharmaceuticals, Inc. is a biotechnology company focused on the development of pharmaceuticals for the treatment of infectious, T-cell related and cardiovascular diseases and disorders.
+Our most advanced drug candidate, BCX-1812, is designed to treat and prevent influenza.
 We licensed this drug candidate to The R.W.
 Johnson Pharmaceutical Research Institute and Ortho-McNeil Pharmaceutical, Inc., both Johnson & Johnson companies.
+They have informed us that the planning of Phase III trials for the 1999/2000 flu season is underway.

 We have two other drug development programs underway.
-The first program is for development of a drug candidate for the treatment of T-cell cancers, a type of cancer that affects cells of the body's immune system.
-We are also developing a class of compounds that may help in the treatment of cardiovascular diseases and disorders.
+The first program is our purine nucleoside phosphorylase, or PNP, inhibitor program which we are pursuing for the treatment of T-cell cancers.
+We are also developing a class of compounds that may prevent or stop activation of complement proteins and may therefore help in the treatment of cardiovascular diseases and disorders.